demiroguzhan/melbourne-housing-analysis/README.md

 ## 2.9 Regionname Column

-We are factorizing the “Regionname” column and checking its levels.
-Then, we look into structure and summary of it to be sure everything is correct.
-We have 3 cells missing in “Regionname” column.
+We will be factorizing the “Regionname” column and checking its levels after.
+Then, we will look into structure and summary of it to be sure everything is correct.
+According to summary, we have 3 cells missing in “Regionname” column.

 ``` r
 housing_dataset$Regionname <- factor(housing_dataset$Regionname)